Chevrolet Venture: History

 The optional 2-3-2 seating configuration was dropped in favor of the more conventional 2-2-3 and 2-3-3 seating configurations.
-The 2-3-3 was the standard for the Chinese-made Buick GL8, and a 10-seats arranged in a 3-4-3 configuration was used in a Chinese-made version of the Chevrolet Venture for export to the Philippines and Latin America (where it sold alongside the U.S. Venture) where 10-seaters are favored with lower taxes.
-Reviews and sales were generally lukewarm, especially about the relatively narrow cabin due to being designed for European roads.
-Models came in both short and long wheelbases, and with optional all-wheel drive.
-The third row bench seat was designed to fold flat (introduced for 2001 and available on LS and Warner Bros. models), but forming a higher floor unlike the Honda, Mazda and Nissan minivans that folded into a well behind the third row.
+The 2-3-3 was the standard for the Chinese-made Buick GL8, and a ten-seat model arranged in a 3-4-3 configuration was used in a Chinese-made version of the Chevrolet Venture for export to the Philippines and Latin America (where it sold alongside the U.S. Venture) where ten-seaters are favored with lower taxes.
+Reviews and sales were generally lukewarm, especially about the relatively narrow cabin since it had been designed for European roads.
+Models came in both short and long wheelbases, and long-wheelbase models were available with all-wheel drive.
+The third row bench seat was designed to fold flat (introduced for 2001 and available on LS and Warner Bros. models), but forming a higher floor unlike the Honda, Mazda, and Nissan minivans that folded into a well behind the third row.

 The Venture was replaced after 2005 by the Chevrolet Uplander, which was essentially a facelift with one long wheelbase configuration, and a longer nose which served chiefly to improve crush distance and styling more like an SUV.
-Only the long-wheelbase Venture was sold for 2005 in the US but the short-wheelbase was still offered in Canada.
-Production of the Chevy Venture ended on June 24, 2005.
+Only the long-wheelbase Venture was sold for 2005.
+Production of the Chevrolet Venture ended on June 24, 2005.